Quant

 Evaluation 2

-Evaluation 3
+Evaluation 3 (Final)

-Organized by Jonathan Willert and Mathis Makarski.
+Organized by Jonathan Willert, Mathis Makarski, and Hendrik Scherer.

 Regular Learning Sessions